Bearings can skate, apparently

 Volumes have been written about the differences between synthetic versus dino oil.
 Early on in the motorcycle synthetic oil debate, mechanics would declare synthetic oil to be “too slippery” for the H-D evo and twinkie engines and their bearings, and thus “bearing skate” would occur.
 That statement was, and still is, a complete crock of shit, of course.
 Synthetic oil works just fine, and in fact, H-D now sells its own brand of synthetic oil which comes installed from the factory in many of their newest engines.
 How times change.

 I must give the H-D dealerships their due.
-In most instances, their service departments will take a traveller just riding through and give him priority for things like tire changes in the event of a flat, or an oil and a filter change.
+In most instances, their service departments will take a traveler just riding through and give him priority for things like tire changes in the event of a flat, or an oil and a filter change.
 My last flat tire was down south in New Mexico a couple of years ago.
 I got priority then in Santa Fe.

 I was in and out of Winchester’s H-D boutique dealership in an hour, which gave me time for a sandwich in their deli.
 Not bad, since the deli was completely unexpected.